Back to blog

 Here's how it impacts your Apple Search Ads campaigns:

 • Better ROAS Attribution for Delayed Conversions: With up to 35 days of tracking, subscription apps and IAP-heavy games can finally attribute late events more accurately.
+The math behind this is covered in detail in our piece on ROAS in IAP games.

 • Increased Emphasis on Volume: To unlock granular postbacks and full Source ID range, campaigns need volume.
 This could push advertisers to consolidate budgets or optimize towards broader match types to scale up impressions and installs.